 The Android platform provides an extensible DRM framework that lets applications manage rights-protected content according to the license constraints associated with the content.
 The DRM framework supports many DRM schemes; which DRM schemes a device supports is up to the device manufacturer.
-The DRM framework introduced in Android 3.0 provides a unified interface for application developers and hides the complexity of DRM operations.
+The DRM framework provides a unified interface for application developers and hides the complexity of DRM operations.
 The DRM framework provides a consistent operation mode for protected and non-protected content.
 DRM schemes can define very complex usage models by license metadata.
 The DRM framework provides the association between DRM content and license, and handles the rights management.
 This enables the media player to be abstracted from DRM-protected or non-protected content.
 See MediaDrm for the class to obtain keys for decrypting protected media streams.

 The content protection provided by the DRM plug-in depends on the security and content protection capabilities of the underlying hardware platform.
-The hardware capabilities of the device include hardware secure boot to establish a chain of trust of security and protection of cryptographic keys.
-Content protection capabilities of the device include protection of decrypted frames in the device and content protection via a trusted output protection mechanism.
+The hardware capabilities of the device should include hardware secure boot to establish a chain of trust of security and protection of cryptographic keys.
+Content protection capabilities of the device should include protection of decrypted frames in the device and content protection via a trusted output protection mechanism.
 Not all hardware platforms support all of the above security and content protection features.
 Security is never implemented in a single place in the stack, but instead relies on the integration of hardware, software, and services.
 The combination of hardware security functions, a trusted boot mechanism, and an isolated secure OS for handling security functions is critical to providing a secure device.

 The DRM framework is designed to be implementation agnostic and abstracts the details of the specific DRM scheme implementation in a scheme-specific DRM plug-in.
 The DRM framework includes simple APIs to handle complex DRM operations, register users and devices to online DRM services, extract constraint information from the license, associate DRM content and its license, and finally decrypt DRM content.